AlmalawiCode/PrivacyGuard/README.md

 PrivacyGuard is a clustering-based approach for privacy-preserving data publishing in IoT sensor networks.
 It uses Various-Width Clustering (VWC) to transform original data into privacy-preserving synthetic representations while maintaining utility for machine learning tasks.

+The approach achieves O(mnc) time complexity, where m is the number of features, n is the number of records, and c is the number of clusters per feature.
+This compares favourably to k-means clustering which requires O(mnkI) for k clusters over I iterations.

 ## Features

 - **PrivacyGuard (VWC)**: Various-Width Clustering for privacy-preserving transformation